-If you invest in a deposit account you will pay tax on the interest.
+If you invest in a deposit account you will pay tax on the interest (unless you qualify for one of the special reliefs available).
 So, to compare one with the other you will have to 'gross up' the mortgage interest rate at your marginal tax rate.
 Best to do an example:

 Put this another way, if your mortgage rate is 3% you need to earn at least 5% over the remaining life and terms of your mortgage to make non-repayment a sensible option.
 5% is described as '3% grossed up at 40%'.

 This is a pretty compelling argument for repayment.
 On the other hand: